johanwigmo/journal.wigmo.dev/content/entries/developer-philosophy.md

 Advice, from a senior developer to a junior developer.

-- Avoid, at all costs, arriving at a scenario where the group-up rewrite starts to look attractive
+- Avoid, at all costs, arriving at a scenario where the ground-up rewrite starts to look attractive
 - Aim to be 90% done in 50% of the available time
 - Automate good practice
 - Think about pathological data